 Now that you understand some of the differences a bit more between these two types of workers, you will want to make sure you can tell them apart.
 It can be a little tricky, especially since they may do some similar tasks in the business.
 However, the Internal Revenue Service (IRS) understands that it can be hard for business owners to figure this out.
 That is why they have an online source that may be able to help people understand the difference when classifying their workers.

 We want to remind you that even though there are resources online that can help you understand what type of employee you are dealing with, the best way to determine this is by speaking to a professional.
 A professional like a tax advisor, a business consultant, or even the IRS directly can help you properly classify your workers.
 Now that we got that out of the way, let’s focus on some “common law” rules that apply to understanding workers which are:

 This factor can help an employer identify their workers.
 That’s because the behavior allowed for a worker will depend on the type they are.
-Some factors of behavioral control include types of instructions given, the level of instruction, evaluation systems in place, and the training.
+Some factors of behavioral control include types of instructions given, evaluation systems in place, and the training.
 Each of these factors of behavioral control can impact how they are classified.
 Let’s take a deeper look!

-Think of 1099 employees as people that already come in with a certain level of expertise.
+- The Training Think of 1099 employees as people that already come in with a certain level of expertise.
 That means that they shouldn’t need much training in order to help you accomplish the goals you have for their role.
-However, if the business gives training on how to do the job, what’s required to do the job, etc., then that can show that the business expects the work to be done a specific way.
-When there is too much control, then that can be proof of a W2 employee.
+However, you’ll typically have to do some more training for a W2 employee.

 Now that you understand the behavioral factor that goes into determining the type of worker you are dealing with, let’s move onto the financial factor.
 The financial side of things looks at the control that a business has when it comes to the economics of the worker’s job.
 Some factors of financial control include investments, unreimbursed expenses, and method of payment.